 I have worked in the field of clinical psychology for 9 years and currently split my time between working in a NHS community team and my independent practice in Northampton.
 I am a chartered member of the British Psychological Society and registered with the regulatory body, the HCPC.
 I specialise in working with both children and adults with Autistic Spectrum Disorders and Learning Disabilities and have worked in these areas both within the NHS and privately throughout my career.
 I have completed post-qualification training in the use of the ADOS-2, a diagnostic tool for the assessment of autism and I am currently completing further training in an additional autism diagnostic tool.

 In addition to my work in the assessment and diagnosis of autism, I also work therapeutically with children and adults with autism, drawing upon different psychological therapies and adapting these to meet individual need.
 I also work with parents and carers to support with behavioural difficulties and challenging behaviour.
 This involves applying functional analysis and Positive Behavioural Support to understand behaviour and identify strategies to reduce challenging behaviour and develop replacement, appropriate skills.
-Contact via: [email protected] [email protected]
+Contact via: [email protected] or [email protected]